uchicago-capp-30320/CivicLens/docs/reglib.md

 )
 ```

-Finally, we get the text for each comment by iterating over the comment metadata and making an additional request for the text.
+Finally, we can get the text for each comment by iterating over the comment metadata and making an additional request for the text.

 ```python
 comment_json_text = []